emqx/cloud-docs/en_US/deployments/tls_ssl.md

 ### Test One-Way TLS with MQTTX Client

 Before testing, make sure that you have created authentication information, refer to [Authentication](./auth_overview.md).
-You can use [MQTTX Client](https://mqttx.app/) to connect to EMQX Cloud and test the TLS/SSL configuration.
+You can use [MQTTX Client](https://mqttx.app/) to connect to EMQX Platform and test the TLS/SSL configuration.

 1. In MQTTX Client, create a new connection.